QuantEcon/lecture-python-advanced/source/rst/rob_markov_perf.rst

 A Duopoly Model
 ---------------

-Without concerns for robustness, the model is identical to the duopoly model from the :doc:`Markov perfect equilibrium<markov_perf>` lecture.
+Without concerns for robustness, the model is identical to the duopoly model from the `Markov perfect equilibrium <https://python-intro.quantecon.org/markov_perf.html>`__ lecture.

 To begin, we briefly review the structure of that model.